near/NEPs/text/0000-transaction-refactoring.md

 }
 ```
 Interesting details:
-- `originator_id` and `refund_account_id` is still `vasya.near`, because it's the account that initialized the transaction, but not the creator of the promise.
+- `signer_id` is still `vasya.near`, because it's the account that initialized the transaction, but not the creator of the promise.
 - `output_data_id` contains some unique data ID.
 In this example we used `data_123_1`.
 - `output_receiver_id` indicates where to route the result of the execution.